FDA authorizes first e-cigarette, cites benefit for smokers

 The agency said in September it had rejected applications for more than a million e-cigarettes and related products, mainly due to their potential appeal to underage teens.
 But regulators delayed making decisions on most of the major vaping companies, including market leader Juul, which is still pending.

 Tuesday’s decision only applies to Vuse’s Solo e-cigarette and its tobacco-flavored nicotine cartridges.
-The agency said data from the company showed the e-cigarette helped smokers significantly reduce their use of cigarettes.
+The agency said data from the company showed the e-cigarette helped smokers significantly reduce their exposure to the harmful chemicals in traditional cigarettes.

 While the products can now be legally sold in the U.S., the FDA stressed they are neither safe nor “FDA approved,” and that people who don’t smoke shouldn’t use them.

-Launched in 2013, Vuse Solo is a rechargeable metallic device that is shaped like a traditional cigarette.
-The FDA said it rejected 10 other requests from the company for other flavored products, but did not disclose details.
+Launched in 2013, Vuse Solo is a rechargeable metallic device that’s shaped like a traditional cigarette.
+The FDA said it rejected 10 other requests from the company for other flavored products.
 The agency is still reviewing the company’s request to sell a menthol-flavored nicotine formula.

 “Today’s authorizations are an important step toward ensuring all new tobacco products undergo the FDA’s robust, scientific premarket evaluation,” said Mitch Zeller, director of the FDA’s tobacco center, in a statement.